Witch hunters in Papua New Guinea. (Image via)

 “The police who are sent to intervene often come from the same cultural belief system as that community, so sometimes police from these communities believe that they’re justified in getting rid of someone that they believe is a sorcerer,” she said.

 Often sorcery killings are sparked by a mysterious or unexplainable tragedy in remote rural communities.
-If a local dies or grows severely ill, community members begin to speculate about the causes and, in the absence of any other more obvious reason, sorcery is often settled upon as an explanation.
-Those accused tend to be the more marginalized members of society, and while men are occasionally victimized, women are particularly vulnerable to attacks, comprising roughly six out of every seven cases reported.
-To make matters worse, once they’ve been accused, very little is done to protect these so-called sorcerers.
+If a local dies or grows severely ill, community members begin to speculate about the causes and, in the absence of any other, more obvious reason, sorcery is often settled upon as an explanation.
+Those accused tend to be the more marginalised members of society, and while men are occasionally victimised, women are particularly vulnerable to attacks, comprising roughly six out of every seven cases reported.
+To make matters worse, once they’ve been accused, very little is done to protect these so-called "sorcerers".

-Though deeply embedded cultural beliefs are at the heart of this epidemic, it's arguable that certain systemic and legal issues must also be held accountable.
+Though deeply embedded cultural beliefs are at the heart of this sorcery killing epidemic, it's arguable that certain systemic and legal issues must also be held accountable.
 Among the most significant contributing factors is the Sorcery Act, which officially outlaws the use of black magic in the country.
-In doing so, the act legitimizes specific cases of violence by treating sorcery as a legally recognized phenomenon.
-In response to mounting international pressure and a rising death toll, the prime minister of Papua New Guinea, Peter O’Neill, finally called for the repeal of the Sorcery Act earlier this month.
-It’s a significant step toward eradicating the problem, but critics say the move alone won't stem the violence.
+In doing so, the act legitimises specific cases of violence by treating sorcery as a legally recognised phenomenon.
+In response to mounting international pressure and a rising death toll, the Prime Minister of Papua New Guinea, Peter O’Neill, finally called for the repeal of the Sorcery Act earlier this month.
+It’s a significant step towards eradicating the problem, but critics say the move alone won't stem the violence.

 Follow Ronan on Twitter: @RonanOKelly

 More from Papua New Guinea: